gnaprs/scviz/docs/tutorials/filtering.md

-# Tutorial: Filtering and Normalization
+# Tutorial 2: Filtering and Normalization

-Learn how to filter proteins/peptides and apply normalization strategies.
+Learn how to filter proteins/peptides.

 ---